How to Get Started with Wallets on Sui

 Click the Add to Chrome button on the extension page and your browser will install the extension.

-The wallet extension will also generate a recovery phrase, also known as a seed phrase, a set of 12 words used to secure the wallet.
+Other wallets may require that you create a new password.
+Follow typical best practices for passwords, such as using a combination of letters, numbers, and special characters.
+As always, securely save your password.
+When you create a new account using this method, the wallet will generate a recovery phrase, also known as a seed phrase, a set of 12 words used to secure the wallet.
 Make sure to save your recovery phrase and store it securely offline.
 If you lose your recovery phrase, you will not be able to access your wallet.

 If you purchase tokens from a centralized exchange, you will need to give the exchange your public key.
 Wallet interfaces typically prominently display the public key, and often let you copy it with just a single click.
 The public key lets other people and companies send you tokens, NFTs, and other digital assets.